-ISS constructs a comparison group of between 14 and 24 companies for each subject company covered by the Pay-For-Performance methodology.
-Peer groups are generally constructed with reference to the company's industry (based on GICS classification), revenue (or assets with respect to financial companies), and market value.
-Peer groups for all Russell 3000 companies analyzed under this methodology are constructed twice per year, based on data provided by an independent source (Research Insight Quarterly Data Download (QDD)) as of December 1 and June 1, as follows:
+ISS constructs a comparison group, generally between 14 and 24 companies, for each subject company covered by the quantitative Pay-For-Performance screen, using a methodology that strives to maintain the subject company to within 15 percent of the median size of the ISS selected peer group.
+Peer groups are constructed utilizing the company's industry (based on GICS classification), the GICS classification of companies disclosed in the subject company's self-selected peer group (which are assumed to reflect the types of firms that the company competes with), and the company's revenue (or balance sheet assets with respect to certain financial companies) and market value.
+Peer groups for all Russell 3000 companies analyzed under this methodology are constructed twice per year, using data provided by an independent source (Research Insight Quarterly Data Download -- QDD) as of December 1 and June 1, as follows:

 - 1. Revenue Sum of most recent trailing 4 quarters' revenues for each QDD date - 2.
 Total Assets Most recent quarter's Total Assets for each QDD date - 3.
-Market value 200 day average price X shares outstanding for each QDD
+Market value 200 day average price X shares outstanding for each QDD $\,$